trilitech/tezos-developer-docs/src/pages/tutorials/build-an-nft-marketplace/part-4.md

 cd ..
 ```

-## Smart Contract Modification
+## Smart Contract modification

-1. Update the initial import line of the nft.jsligo file to:
+1. Update the initial import line of the `nft.jsligo` file to:

     ```ligolang
     #import "@ligo/fa/lib/fa2/asset/multi_asset.impl.jsligo" "FA2Impl"
     ```
 2. Ensure you replace the `SingleAsset` namespace with `MultiAsset` throughout the file.
 This guarantees that you're referencing the appropriate library.

-3. Reintroduce the `token_id` since multiple collections are now in play.
+3. Reintroduce the `token_id` because multiple collections are now in play.

-4. Omit the `totalSupply` and incorporate two additional key sets: owner_token_ids and token_ids.
+4. Set two additional keys: owner_token_ids and token_ids.

 5. Change the `storage` definition: